dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ### Credential types

-In most cases credentials are just key-value pairs, but in some cases the actual structure of [credentials](prebuilt_types) could be quite complex and support several ways of setting it up.
+In most cases, credentials are just key-value pairs, but in some cases, the actual structure of [credentials](prebuilt_types) could be quite complex and support several ways of setting it up.
-For example, to connect to a `sql_database` source you can either set up a connection string:
+For example, to connect to a `sql_database` source, you can either set up a connection string:

 ```toml
 [sources.sql_database]